About Me

 My Bio

-I earned my Bachelor of Science from Western Illinois University and a Master of Arts in Teaching from Fontbonne University.
-Including over a decade as a special education teacher I’ve spent the past 17 years teaching, training, consulting, and working directly with individuals facing significant challenges.
-Currently, I serve as a private educational consultant, helping individuals and teams navigate complex educational needs.
+I hold a Bachelor of Science from Western Illinois University and a Master of Arts in Teaching from Fontbonne University.
+After more than a decade in special education classrooms, I now dedicate my time to training and consulting, helping families and teams navigate complex educational and communication needs.

-In December 2024, after seven years of dedicated training, I had the privilege of presenting alongside Gayle Porter and earned my certification as an officially recognized PODD presenter.
-I am proud to be one of only 12 individuals in the United States to achieve this distinction.
+In December 2024, after seven years of dedicated study and practice, I was honored to earn certification as an officially recognized PODD presenter, joining a small group of only 12 individuals in the United States with this distinction.
+This training strengthens my ability to support complex communicators with evidence-based, person-centered approaches.